NotMurky/ESP32-Projects/README.md

 - Code is toggle-based: pressing the button switches the fan between on and off states.

 ---
+## BlueTooth to WiFi Proxy for devices
+"An ESP32 Bluetooth proxy acts as a bridge between Bluetooth and Wi-Fi for Home Assistant.
+It extends the range of Bluetooth devices (like thermometers, smart locks, or presence sensors) by scanning for their signals and forwarding that data over Wi-Fi to your Home Assistant server.
+This lets Home Assistant read Bluetooth devices that are far away or in other rooms, improving reliability and coverage."

+---

+#Hardware Used

+- ESP32-Wroom.

+# Code

+- The Code is currently unavailable as it is off-site.
+- The firmware File is availage which will be listed in the Project Folder.
 ## License

 MIT License